Tokennn/deminer/README.md

 ## Built With

-For this project we worked on these technologies
+For this project i worked on this technologie

 * [![Python][Python]][Python-url]